thr0wn/thr-slideshow/README.md

 ## Usage

-After placing thr-slideshow in any place of the <body>, some controller must inject thrSlideshow and call thrSlideshow.show with the appropriate parameters, e.g:
+After placing thr-slideshow in any place of html body, some controller must inject thrSlideshow and call thrSlideshow.show with the appropriate parameters, e.g:
 ```html
 <body>
     ...